Murdo-C/captainmurdo.github.io/_posts/2019-11-13-gafa-financial-services.md

 ---

-The months and years ahead will pose interesting challenges for incumbent financial institutions and potentially offer GAFA large and lucrative revenue streams if they can get the experience right.
+The months and years ahead will pose interesting challenges for incumbent financial institutions and potentially offer GAFA large and lucrative revenue streams, if they can get the experience right.
 It may be a David vs. Goliath situation, and in this instance I favour Goliath.